For decades, the "Nigerian prince" scam has been working its way through spam filters...

-When an attacker combines a familiar looking email, that appears to come from a known company, that looks and feel legitimate, uses social engineering tactics, such as adding the targets name into the content, distinguishing the real from the fake can be difficult!
+When an attacker combines a familiar looking email that appears to come from a known company, that looks and feels legitimate and uses social engineering tactics, such as embedding the victim's name in the content, distinguishing the real from the fake can be difficult!

-Using Human Psychology
+2. Using Human Psychology

 Any good salesperson would attest to the fact that in order to sell, one must harness and take advantage of human psychology.
-Phishing scams use similar techniques with nefarious intent to create a sense of urgency, authority, scarcity and curiosity to manipulate and deceive their targets.
+Phishing scams use similar techniques with nefarious intent to create a sense of urgency, authority, scarcity, and curiosity to manipulate and deceive their targets.

 - Urgency: Phishing emails often create a sense of urgency to get the recipient to act quickly and bypass rational thinking.
-They may claim there has been a security breach and the recipients account has been compromised, making the victim believe that immediate action is required to mitigate further loss.
-These phishing emails will usually lead to a fake website masquerading as the real one where the victim is asked to enter their credentials in order to update their account details.
+They may claim there has been a security breach and the recipient's account has been compromised, making the victim believe that immediate action is required to mitigate further loss.
+These phishing emails will usually lead to a fake website masquerading as the real one, where the victim is asked to enter their credentials in order to update their account details.

-- Authority: Phishing emails often use the logos and branding of well-known companies or organisations to create a sense of authority and legitimacy.
+- Authority: Phishing emails often use the logos and branding of well-known companies or organizations to create a sense of authority and legitimacy.
 It’s common to see trusted sources such as banks or government agencies used to make the recipient feel like they can trust the email.

 - Curiosity: Curiosity is an emotion that scammers use to get clicks.
 Email subject lines and content are carefully crafted to pique your interest.
-Some powerful words/phrases to evoke curiosity are "spoiler", "secret", "be the first", the users name, "earn $2,000 a day at home", "guaranteed" and so on.
+Some powerful words/phrases to evoke curiosity are "spoiler", "secret", "be the first", the user's name, "earn $2,000 a day at home", "guaranteed," and so on.

-Obfuscated Sender Profiles
+4. Obfuscated Sender Profiles

 - Using a display name that is different from the email address: Attackers may use this technique to mislead victims who are not paying attention.
 They may use the name "HR Employee Benefits" as the display name, but the actual email address has nothing to do with your employer.

-Executive Phishing (Whaling)
+5. Executive Phishing (Whaling)

-This is a common and effective phishing campaign idea where the attacker sends a targeted phishing email that appears to come from a trusted organisation, partner, government agency or fellow executive in the business.
-The email is designed to trick the victim into taking a specific action such as a providing confidential information or making a large payment.
+This is a common and effective phishing campaign idea where the attacker sends a targeted phishing email that appears to come from a trusted organization, partner, government agency, or fellow executive in the business.
+The email is designed to trick the victim into taking a specific action, such as providing confidential information or making a large payment.

 The success of a whaling expedition relies on the attacker using multiple phishing techniques to craft a convincing message.
 Attackers may also use tactics such as social engineering and research to achieve this.

 Curious to learn more about whaling?
-Check out CanIPhish's page dedicated to Executive Phishing.
+Check out CanIPhish's page dedicated to executive phishing.

 Once phished, it's then crucial to provide immediate feedback to the victim in a non-threatening and constructive manner.
 This is usually done by redirecting the victim to an educational page that alerts them they have fallen for a phish and what they can do in future to spot the ruse.

-So don't wait any longer, give these ideas a try with a Free CanIPhish Account and in doing so, empower your employees to become cyber-savvy superheroes!
+So don't wait any longer.
+Give these ideas a try with a free CanIPhish account and in doing so, empower your employees to become cyber-savvy superheroes!
 Remember, when it comes to cybersecurity, prevention is always better than cure!